How to write web content that actually sells

 Strategic bold text

-Highlight the most important phrases so those who scan get the message without reading everything.
+Highlight the most important phrases so a scanner gets the message without reading everything.
+But use it sparingly: if everything is bold, nothing stands out.

 One CTA per section

 Every section of your website should have a clear call to action.
-It doesn't have to be a giant button, but it should be clear what the next step is.
+It doesn't have to be a giant button, but the next step should always be obvious.

 The ultimate test